-Recently there has been two new programs introduced to help those that might need help with improving their credit score.
+Recently there have been two new programs introduced to help you boost your credit score.

 Experian is one of the three major credit bureaus (the other two: TransUnion and Equifax).